spncrhrstn/spencerharston.com/README.md

 This site can be copied and modified for personal use by forking and modifying as needed.

 > **Note**
-> While you are free to copy the source code of this website, be aware that the site generation process is rather opinionated, not optimized, and may not fit your needs.
+> While you are free to utilize the source code of this website, be aware that the site generation process is rather opinionated, not optimized, and may not fit your needs.
 And of course the content itself is of my own creation.
 See [LICENSE](#license) below.

 ### Requirements
-* Node v18 or greater (using [nvm](https://github.com/nvm-sh/nvm) is suggested)
+* Node v20 or greater (using [nvm](https://github.com/nvm-sh/nvm) is suggested)
 * Git

 ### Fork and Install Dependencies